Pupil Premium

 Proportion (%) of pupil premium eligible students |

-Academic year/years that our current pupil premium strategy plan covers (3-year plans are recommended) |
+Academic year/years that our current pupil premium strategy plan covers (3-year plans are recommended - you must still publish an updated statement each academic year) |

 Date this statement was published |